 Available exclusively through Open Orchestras, the Clarion is revolutionising musical access for 100s of young people across the UK, including musicians with a very broad range of additional support needs.
 For young people with physical impairments, Clarion for PC can be played with any movement of the body, including head or eye movement.
 For young people with autism or learning difficulties who are manually dextrous, Clarion for iPad is an approachable and colourful musical instrument that is adaptable to their needs, with huge scope for progression.

 All this is possible because our Clarion software works seamlessly with assistive technology hardware that young disabled people use in their everyday lives, such as EyeGaze or Infrared head trackers.
 Using technology that is already available means less investment in new equipment.
 It also means that students are more likely to be able to play their Clarion both in school and at home!

 Clarion has also been designed to be super easy-to-use.
 It takes about 10 minutes to learn how to use Clarion, but like all good musical instruments, it will take a lifetime to master!

 Musical notes on the Clarion are represented as shapes that can be coloured, resized, reformed and rotated.
 You can play one shape or hundreds, laid out in whichever pattern suits you best.
-Each shape is expressive, affording the player a range of different performance articulations affected by speed and position.
+Each shape is expressive, giving the player a range of different performance articulations affected by speed and position.

 We don’t think of the Clarion as music technology – it’s an accessible musical instrument.
-And, with an ever increasing library of high-quality instrument sounds to choose from, the Clarion is sure to be a hit with the members of your Open Orchestras.
+And, with an ever increasing library of high-quality instrument sounds to choose from, Clarion is sure to be a hit with the members of your Open Orchestras.